ServiceComposer/ServiceComposer.AspNetCore/docs/action-results.md

 <!-- endSnippet -->

 > [!NOTE]
 > ServiceComposer supports only one action result per request.
-If two or more composition handlers try to set action results, only the frst one will succeed and subsequent requests will be ignored.
+If two or more composition handlers try to set action results, only the first one will succeed and subsequent requests will be ignored.